-Rebuilding your connections after a pandemic can be intimidating.
+Figuring out how to build business connections can be challenging at the best of times.
+Rebuilding your connections after a pandemic can be downright intimidating.

 What to wear?
 Where to meet?
+Whether to hug?
 Why do I even want to connect with this person?

-After being home, practically in our PJs, for two years, it’s not surprising we’re all feeling just a little bit awkward.
+After being home for two years (mostly in our PJs) it’s not surprising we’re all feeling just a little bit awkward.

 Even though things are going to be a little uncomfortable as we get back into the swing of things, let’s take the pressure off and break this down.

-Things to consider as you reconnect with your business relationships post-pandemic:
+Things to consider as you evaluate how to build business relationships and reconnect with your network post-pandemic:

 Find good reasons to reconnect IRL